dandraka/Zoro/README.md

 - Input & Output files are optional, but if specified they take precedence over (i.e. are used instead of) the config file.
 - Field names are case-insensitive for CSV files & DB queries, but case-sensitive for JSON files.
 - If using a database to write data (DataDestination=Database), all names of parameters in SqlCommand (@field for SqlServer or $field elsewhere) must have a corresponding FieldMask, even if the MaskType is None.
-Also, currently connection types of ```System.Data.SqlClient``` and ```System.Data.OleDb``` are supported, but if anything else (e.g. MySql, Oracle) is needed please open an issue; adding more is trivial.
+Also, currently connection types of ```Microsoft.Data.SqlClient``` and ```System.Data.OleDb``` are supported, but if anything else (e.g. MySql, Oracle) is needed please open an issue; adding more is trivial.
 - If input is a JSON file (DataSource=JsonFile) and one or more FieldMasks are type List (FieldMask.MaskType=List), one 1 Replacement entry is allowed, which has to have an empty Selector (Selector="").
 - If input is a JSON file (DataSource=JsonFile), FieldMasks that perform a database query (FieldMask.MaskType=Query) are not allowed.
 This is planned to be supported in a later version.